 Industrial Training refers to the placement of a student at an organization for a minimum of 20 weeks to elevate students' knowledge and skills in a specific database profession and at the same time produce graduates who are credible, creative and proficient.
 This course aims to provide a platform for the students apply their knowledge learned in the university and boost their skills which needed by a profession.
 It is also intend for the students to gain exposure in every aspect of real career life.
-The students will be evaluated based on two components; 1) student performance evaluation by organisation supervisor and 2) student performance evaluation by faculty supervisor.
+The students will be evaluated based on two components; 1) student performance evaluation by organization supervisor and 2) student performance evaluation by faculty supervisor.
 The organization supervisor is expected to assess the student performance based on work performance and students personality.
 The assessment by faculty supervisor more focusing on students' generic skills.

-SECJ4114 Industrial Training Report Pre-requisite: 92 credits AND CGPA >= 2.0

-Industrial Training Report refers to the placement of a student at an organization for a minimum of 20 weeks to experience and apply their theoretical knowledge in the industrial training.
-The students will be evaluated based on four components; 1) technical report, 2) oral presentation, 3) log book and 4) ethics.
+SECJ4114 Industrial Training Report Pre-requisite: 92 credits AND CGPA >= 2.0 oral presentation, 3) log book and 4) ethics.
 The aim of the technical report is to educate the students in producing related technical report and able to explain a specific detail on the tasks that have been done during the training.
 Students need to follow specified format in writing the technical report and submit it within the predetermined date.
 The students are required to present their training achievement to Industrial Training supervisors (organization and supervisor).
 Students need to fill in the online log book daily for the purpose of close monitoring between the students and supervisors.
 Student also needs to practice the good ethical values and work conduct throughout the training.
 The passing mark is 60%.